 This isn’t to say you shouldn’t explore uncontested divorce, but be careful what you agree to.
 Take the time to consider what you really want and need when you dissolve your marriage.

 Whatever terms you approve, consider how they’ll play out in the future.
-Contested divorce may be more expensive and take longer, but it’s often well worth it in the end.
-Which leads us easily into the next section.
+A contested divorce may be more expensive and take longer, but it’s often well worth it in the end.

-Even if you and your spouse see eye to eye on all the important details, it’s still in your best interest to at least consult a divorce lawyer in an uncontested divorce.
+Even if you and your spouse see eye to eye on all the important details, it’s still in your best interest to at least consult a divorce lawyer in a California uncontested divorce.
 An experienced attorney will be able to look at the terms and answer the questions you have.

 They know what to look for and when an agreement unfairly skews one way or the other.
 If terms aren’t equitable, or could potentially come back to bite you later one, they’ll let you know.